Chunhai-Yu/CarND-Behavioral-Cloning/README.md

 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

+In video.mp4 you can find the result video.

 ## Files Submitted & Code Quality

 ## 1. Submission includes all required files and can be used to run the simulator in autonomous mode